-Harbour View Elementary’s RAC week started with placing construction paper hearts with positive comments on each of the 300 student desks in the school as well as all staff mailboxes in the office.
+Crista Jones, counsellor at Harbour View Elementary’ school, celebrated RAC week by placing construction paper hearts with positive comments on each of the 300 student desks in the school as well as all staff mailboxes in the office.
 Later in the week, the 30 students from Harbour View’s RAC club, baked goodies to take around to various locations in our community.
-We went to: Port Moody Police Station, Port Moody Firehall #1, Eagle Ride Hospital, the Poirier Public Library, the School Board office, the Coquitlam Animal Shelter where we brought food for the animals and the employees, the Poirier Sports and Leisure Centre, the Lakeshore Care Centre, Ecole Moody Middle, and Grandma Muriel’s (a school volunteer who helps the children maintain the school garden).
-With each delivery, we included a card wishing them a great day and they were signed by all the members of the club.
+They went to: Port Moody Police Station, Port Moody Firehall #1, Eagle Ride Hospital, the Poirier Public Library, the School Board office, the Coquitlam Animal Shelter where we brought food for the animals and the employees, the Poirier Sports and Leisure Centre, the Lakeshore Care Centre, Ecole Moody Middle, and Grandma Muriel’s (a school volunteer who helps the children maintain the school garden).
+With each delivery, they included a card wishing them a great day and they were signed by all the members of the club.
 It was a rewarding week, putting smiles on people’s faces!

 Colleen Harvie is the principal and submitted the second place entry.
 Here is her story: